 Over the river and through the woods to Neve Camp we go!

-Located just 2.5 miles down Thunder Creek trail in North Cascades National Park, Neve Camp (pronounced nev-AY) is a backcountry backpacking adventure that doesn’t require much effort.
+Located just 2.5 miles down Thunder Creek trail in North Cascades National Park, Neve Camp (pronounced nev-AY) is a backpacking adventure that doesn’t require much effort.

 Sure, it’s not for everyone – being such a short hike and all.
 But it was perfect for Tove and me over Memorial Day weekend.
 We’re beginners when it comes to backpacking, so Neve Camp was a great place to get our feet wet.